mjviljan/slack-gallery-quiz/README.md

 - Consider offering answer options (e.g. 4 names) instead of requiring the user to enter the name manually.
 - Consider adding a leaderboard – or some other stats.
-- Add a lazy loading indicator when loading the next image.